 - MACo believes that all volunteer firefighters and EMT’s should be covered under the Montana Workers Compensation Act.

 - MACo supports the full and long-term funding of the Montana State University Local Government Center within the University system budget.

 - MACo supports the extension of the sunset of the statutory appropriation for the distribution of metal mines license tax funds allocated to impacted counties.

 - MACo supports the continuation of the six-mill levy to provide the basis of state financial support for the support, maintenance, and improvement of the Montana University System.

 - MACo supports the statutory obligation of the state of Montana through the state tax appeal board appropriation to fund the incidental expenses for the county tax appeal board as stated in 15-15-101 (b)(3).

-- MACo will work with the Montana County Treasurers Association and the Montana Department of Revenue to clearly explain the information provided to taxpayers on their tax assessment notices.
+- MACo will work with the Montana County Treasurers Association and the Montana Department of Revenue to clearly explain the information provided to taxpayers on their tax assessment notice.

 - MACo supports allowing counties the option of dedicating a portion of their junk vehicle funds to the towing, recycling, and disposing of non-motorized vehicles and mobile homes.

-- Bob Mullen, Vice Chair, Jefferson County Commissioner
+- Ruth Baue, Vice Chair, Treasure County Commissioner

 - Ross Butcher, Fergus County Commissioner